kgisl/pythonFDP/notes/cs3003-unit4-examples.md

 	mark first element as sorted
 	for each unsorted element X
 	  position <= index of X
-	  for position = lastSortedIndex down to 0 if current element j > X
+	  for j = lastSortedIndex down to 0 if current element j > X
 	      move sorted element to the right by 1 break loop and insert X here